Riiiad/Riiiad-starter-kit/README.md

-# Riiiad Starter Kit
+# Riiiads Starter Kit

-A starter package for compiling Sass, Pug and running a dev server.
+A starter kit for compiling Sass, Pug and running a dev server.
+Now also with typescript compiler.
 Created by Riad ZT riiiaddesign@gmail.com

 This package is inspired by the Traversy Media and Dev Tips starter kits.
-Check out they starter kits they are awesome.
+Check out the starter kits they are awesome.

 TM: https://github.com/bradtraversy/sass_starter_pack